aws-samples/non-profit-blockchain/new-member/README.md

 4. Account B creates a Fabric client node
 5. Account B prepares the Fabric client node and enrolls an identity
 6. Account B shares the public keys for its member with Account A
-7. Account A creates an MSP for the new Account A member
+7. Account A creates an MSP folder for the new Account B member
-8. Account A updates the configtx.yaml configuration with the MSP for Account B
+8. Account A creates a configtx.yaml which includes the new Account B member
-9. Account A updates the channel configuration with the MSP for Account B
+9. Account A generates a channel configuration
 10. Endorsing peers sign the new channel configuration
 11. Account A updates the channel with the new configuration
 12. Account A shares the genesis block for the channel with Account B